telekom/psikeds/doc/HowtoDeployPsikedsOnTomcatUbuntu.md

 - add your deployer account to the group tomcat7

-- copy the complete content of the config direcgtory delivered by the project into your own recently generated config directory (e.g /home/reincke/psikeds)
+- copy the complete content of the config directory delivered by the project into your own recently generated config directory (e.g /home/reincke/psikeds)